smartcontractkit/chainlink/core/scripts/chaincli/DEBUGGING.md

 ### What the debugging script checks

-1. The script runs these basic checks on all upkeeps:
+1. The script runs these basic checks on all upkeeps based on the TX_HASH or BLOCK_NUMBER (if provided)
     - Verify upkeep status: active, paused, or canceled
     - Check upkeep balance